 The Janjaweed used ‘scorched earth’ tactics which caused a humanitarian catastrophe in Darfur.
-Thousands of villages have been destroyed, hundreds of thousands of people murdered, and millions forced to flee their homes.
+Thousands of villages were destroyed, hundreds of thousands of people were murdered, and millions forced to flee their homes.
 Refugees from Darfur said that after Government-ordered air raids on villages, the Janjaweed rode into villages, slaughtered the men and raped the women, before stealing whatever they could.

 A special panel of experts set up by the United Nations in 2004 stopped short of calling the conflict in Darfur genocidal.
 However, the US Congress declared atrocities in Darfur to be genocide in July 2004, and the International Criminal Court (the ICC) issued indictments against the President of Sudan, Omar al-Bashir for three counts of genocide on 12 July 2010.
-Al-Bashir continues to resist arrest.
-The British Government has endorsed the ICC decision regarding al-Bashir and has urged the Sudanese Government to cooperate.
+Al-Bashir continues to resist arrest, despite having been removed from power in 2019.

-Violence continues in Darfur to this day.
 In addition, in the lead up to South Sudan’s independence in 2011, fighting broke out between the Sudanese Government and rebel groups in the border regions of South Kordofan and Blue Nile.
 In 2014, Omar al-Bashir incorporated the Janjaweed militia groups into the Sudanese Armed Forces, renamed as the ‘Rapid Support Forces’, or R.S.F.